 By: Ernest Sampera on January 22, 2021

 If you grew up watching The Jetsons, you grew up waiting for a future that promised amazing technology.
 These days, we are a bit closer.
-While we don’t have flying cars, smart homes give us lights that come on when we get home and adjust to the daylight, voice commands that control our environment from climate control to music, thermostats that warn of temperature and humidity issues, and appliances that keep track of our groceries, shopping lists, and can even send out for delivery.
+While we don’t have flying cars and hoverboards (well, not real hoverboards), we do have smart homes that turn on lights upon our arrival, voice commands that control our environment from temperature to music, thermostats that warn of temperature and humidity issues, and appliances that keep track of our groceries, shopping lists, and can even send out for delivery.

-The Internet of Things, IoTs, for short, is a network of electronic devices equipped with sensors and programmed to be capable of storing, sending, and receiving data with either other devices or with the internet.
+The Internet of Things, IoTs for short, is a network of electronic devices equipped with sensors programmed to store, send, and receive data with either other devices or with the internet.
 The devices are then capable of responding to patterns of behavior and are, often, programmed to understand voice commands.

 Many of us likely already have IoTs devices in our homes.
-As noted, they include everything from home systems to appliances and have become common enough in our everyday lives that we may not even recognize the integration.
+They include everything from home systems to appliances, and have become common enough in our everyday lives that we may not even recognize the seamless integration.

 Devices Attached to Retailers And Service Providers

 These were among the first items to hit the market.
-Examples of this include Amazon’s Alexa, Echo, and Dash devices which enable consumers to not only order by voice command or touch of a button, but can also have questions answered or get information from the internet.
+Examples of these devices include Amazon’s Alexa, Echo, and Dash devices, which enable consumers to not only order by voice command or through the touch of a button, but also have questions answered or retrieve information from the internet.

 Security Systems, Alarms, and doorbell cams

 Up until recently, when you walked through a neighborhood, a security systems sign in a yard meant an external company was monitoring that space for triggered alarms.
 Devices like Ring and Simply Safe changed that by putting control over safety in the home owner's hands.